HGVSnomenclature/VarNomen/_recommendations/RNA/variant/description/delins-desc.md

 *	two variants separated by one or more nucleotides should preferably be described individually and **not** as a "delins"
 	*	exception: two variants separated by one nucleotide, together affecting one amino acid, should be described as a "delins" (e.g. c.142\_144delinsTGG (p.Arg48Trp)).
 	:	**_NOTE:_**	this prevents tools predicting the consequences of a variant to make conflicting and incorrect predictions of two different substitutions at one position
+*	RNA-fusion transcripts represent a special case of deletion-insertion variant.
+The fusion break point is described using **"::"**
 *	for all descriptions the **most 3' position** possible of the reference sequence is arbitrarily assigned to have been